2002 NASCAR Busch Series: Inside Traxx 300 presented by Met-Rx

+Failed to qualify: Jason Schuler (No. 73), Jeff Fultz (No. 86), Nick Woodward (No. 85), Kevin Prince (No. 4) Note: David Green qualified the No. 59 for Stacy Compton.

 Kroger 300 presented by Oreo

 The Kroger 300 presented by Oreo was held June 15 but finished on June 16 at Kentucky Speedway due to rain.
 Scott Riggs won the pole.
 The race was delayed a day by rain, but the broadcast of the race was aired on tape delay because of a NASCAR rule prohibiting two national series from being broadcast simultaneously.